Skip to content

 Creatine

-At Creatine is a very well-researched dietary supplement that many bodybuilders and strength athletes rely on.
-A regular intake of creatine increases performance, as the energy stores in the muscles increase.
+At Creatine is a very well researched dietary supplement that many bodybuilders and strength athletes rely on.
+A regular supply of creatine increases performance because the energy stores in the muscles increase.
 Creatine is also believed to stimulate protein biosynthesis.
-About 5 grams of creatine per day is recommended.
+About 5 grams of creatine per day are recommended.

 Maca

 The root from South America contains many amino acids and minerals.
-Particularly valuable are the Maca root macamides, which increase testosterone levels.
-Vegan muscle building becomes a little more effective with maca!
+Particularly valuable are the minerals contained in the Maca root contained macamides, which increase testosterone levels.
+Vegan muscle building becomes a little more effective with Maca!

 Barley grass powder

-Barley grass contains an incredible amount of nutrients and can therefore help to meet the increased nutritional requirements of muscle building.
-These include iron, calcium, chlorophyll, B vitamins, potassium and zinc.
-Barley grass also regulates the acid-base balance and thus has the following effects salutogenetic on your health.
+Barley grass contains an incredible amount of nutrients and therefore can help meet the increased nutritional needs due to muscle building.
+Among them are iron, calcium, chlorophyll, B vitamins, potassium and zinc.
+Furthermore, barley grass regulates the acid-base balance and thus acts salutogenetic on your health.

 Gym rings and wall bars for vegan muscle building

-What other tips are helpful in addition to the plant-based muscle-building diet to help you build muscle even more effectively?
-With a wholesome and healthy nutrition, as well as targeted selected food supplements you have already laid a good foundation for your plant-based muscle growth.
-In the area of nutrition, you can also Intermittent fasting which can also be very useful.
+In addition to a plant-based muscle building diet, what other tips are helpful for building muscle even more effectively?
+With a wholesome and healthy diet, as well as targeted selected food supplements you have already laid a good foundation for your plant-based muscle growth.
+In the area of nutrition you can also Intermittent fasting inform that can also be very useful.

-For holistic training, I recommend a Combination of functional strength and endurance workouts.
-The more freely you can move, the more functional the training is, which is why I like to recommend training with gymnastic rings to build muscle.
-As the rings are not fixed, your muscles have to constantly provide stability, which has a great training effect.
-Vegan muscle building certainly works with the rings, a healthy diet and a little discipline!
+For a holistic training I recommend a Combination of functional strength and endurance workouts.
+The freer you can move, the more functional the workout, which is why I like to recommend training with gymnastic rings for muscle building.
+Since the rings are not fixed, your muscles must constantly provide stability, which has a great training effect.
+Vegan muscle building works with the rings, a healthy diet and a little discipline for sure!

 Tip: You need No gymbut can also be used outside or train at home.
 With a yoga mat, gymnastic rings and a pull-up stand you are already well equipped and save yourself some money.